marko0205/AWS-EC2-Word-Count/ReadME.md

 cd ..
 ```
 # How to run
-Now you can run with the following command (change the paramenter -np for increase or decrese the number of process)
+Now you can run with the following command (change the parameter -np for increase or decrease the number of process)
   ``` bash
   mpirun --allow-run-as-root -np 4 word-count
 ```